okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 ---

 Are you a Java Developer that's eager to try out React?
-React has been getting a lot of positive press in the last couple years, and for good reason!
-Once you learn how it works, it makes a lot of sense, and can be fun to develop with.
+React has been getting a lot of positive press in the last couple years, and for a good reason!
+Once you learn how it works, it makes a lot of sense and can be fun to develop with.
 Not only that, but it's *wicked fast!*

 First of all, React isn't a full-fledged web framework.
 It's more of a toolkit for developing